AlissaSabre/NumberPlace/HowToBuild.md

 8. On the [Select a wizard to use for importing projects] page of the wizard, choose [Import existing projects] in [Wizard for project import] and issue [Next>].
 9. On the [Import Projects] page of the wizard, make sure you see two projects, "NumberPlaceBreaker" and "OpenCV Library - 2.4.7.1", in the list and both projects' check boxes are checked, then issue [Finish].

 Then, wait for a while until all the files are compiled.
-You may clean and refresh projects several times.
+You may need to clean and refresh projects several times.